kirxkirx/astrocam-go/README.md

 # AstroCam Go - NMW Image Upload System

+This program looks when three files with the predefined naming pattern appear in the input directory, packs the three files in a ZIP or RAR archive and sends them via HTTP POST to a server for further processing.

+This code is used in the [New Milky Way survey](https://scan.sai.msu.ru/nmw/), it runs on the image acquisition computer and transfers images to the analysis computer that runs [unmw wrapper scripts](https://github.com/kirxkirx/unmw/) around [VaST](https://github.com/kirxkirx/vast/) to run the image analysis that ultimately results in an HTML page with candidate transients.

-A complete rewrite of the original Python astrocam system in Go, with improved reliability, built-in archive formats, and automated testing support.
+It's a complete rewrite of the original Python astrocam code in Go, with improved reliability, built-in archive formats, and automated testing support.

 ## Key Features